zayar-ln/bashrc/README.md

 ### How to Install/Use.

 1. Clone or extract this folder into your home directory and rename it " .bashrc.d".
-2. Cut or copy the ".bashrc" to Home and overwrite the existing file.
+2. Change directory to ".bashrc.d" and run "install.sh" .
 3. Open a new terminal and you’re good to go.

 You can also edit or remove any script in `.bashrc.d` if you want to customize it